This is a complete list of best practices for running NPS surveys.

 - 1-2 days after a sales contact.

-Although relationship NPS surveys can be sent to all customers, it doesn’t always makes sense to do so.
+Although relationship NPS surveys can be sent to all customers, it doesn’t always make sense to do so.

-For B2B SaaS products, the end user may not be the decision maker, and there might be multiple users under one account.
-Thus, the NPS best practices are as follows:
+For B2B SaaS products, the end-user may not be the decision-maker, and there might be multiple users under one account.
+Thus, NPS best practices are as follows:

 - For transactional NPS surveys regarding product features, target the end users.

-- For general relationship NPS surveys, target the end users, unless you’re selling entreprise SaaS software and your single point of contact is the decision maker.
+- For general relationship NPS surveys, target the end-users unless you’re selling enterprise SaaS software and your single point of contact is the decision-maker.

 If you’re fixing some bugs or releasing new features that were requested by more users, you can survey only a segment of your customer base.
 Once you have a general feeling of how the change is perceived, you can roll out additional surveys.